Alerts

 National Weather Service Tampa Bay Ruskin FL

 Gulf coastal waters from Bonita Beach to the mouth of the Suwannee River out to 60 NM.
 Important notice to mariners.marine forecasts are issued at least four times a day.
 Boaters on extended trips should routinely monitor subsequent forecast issuances and updates for the latest marine weather information.
 The wave heights are forecast as significant wave height which is the average of the highest one-third of the waves.
 The highest waves may rarely be twice the significant wave height.
 The winds and seas near thunderstorms may be higher than forecast.
-A cold front moving across the waters on Sunday will bring a chance of showers and increased winds.
-Winds expected to increase to around 20-25 knots Sunday afternoon through late Monday, hence a Small Craft Advisory has been issued.
-There will also be a High Risk for Rip Currents Sunday through Monday afternoon as well.
-Marine conditions begin to improve Tuesday, but winds expected to increase once again Thursday as another front moves over the area bringing showers and possible storms once again. &&
+High pressure ridging across the waters from the Atlantic will keep marine conditions below headline criteria tonight.
+Winds will increase to advisory levels Sunday as the next cold front moves across the waters bringing some showers with it.
+Small Craft Advisory conditions are expected to gradually end from north to south Sunday night, but a tight pressure gradient will keep winds around Exercise Caution levels at times into midweek, possibly advisory criteria. &&